What Is a CIS Benchmark Assessment? A Complete Guide for IT Leaders

 A CIS Benchmark assessment evaluates your IT systems against CIS configuration standards — identifying where your systems are secure and where gaps exist across platforms like M365, Azure, AWS, and Google Workspace.

-In short: it tells you exactly where your systems are secure and where the gaps are.
+In short: a CIS Benchmark assessment tells you exactly where your systems are secure and where the gaps are — including the gaps that automated tools cannot see.

 Why Do CIS Benchmarks Matter for Your Organization?